Tensor fasciae latae muscle

+Muscles of the lower limb; right side, lateral view.
+1 Gluteus maximus – 2 Iliac crest — 3 Fascia lata — 4 Sartorius — 5 Tensor fasciae latae — 6 Rectus femoris — 7 Maissat's band — 8 Vastus lateralis — 9 Vastus intermedius — 10 Patellar tendon — 11 Tibialis anterior — 12 Extensor digitorum longus — 13 Fibularis tertius — 14 Extensor digitorum brevis — 15 Abductor digiti minimi — 16 Achilles tendon — 17 Fibularis brevis — 18 Fibularis longus — 19 Soleus — 20 Gastronecmius — 21 Semimembranosus — 22 Short head of biceps — 23 Long head of biceps.
+(After Charpy.)

 The tensor fasciae latae (or tensor fasciæ latæ or, formerly, tensor vaginae femoris) is a muscle of the thigh.
 Together with the gluteus maximus, it acts on and is continuous with the iliotibial band, which attaches to the tibia.
 The muscle assists in keeping the balance of the pelvis while standing, walking, or running.

 Structure

 The tensor fasciae latae arises from the anterior part of the outer lip of the iliac crest; from the outer surface of the anterior superior iliac spine, and part of the outer border of the notch below it, between the gluteus medius and sartorius; and from the deep surface of the fascia lata.

 The tensor fasciae latae is inserted between the two layers of the iliotibial tract of the fascia lata about the junction of the middle and upper thirds of the thigh.
 It tautens the iliotibial tract and braces the knee, especially when the opposite foot is lifted.
 The terminal insertion point lies on the lateral condyle of the tibia.